Mission Foods

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $200,000 based on a weekly sales average of $23,793, you come up with a selling ratio of 8.4:1.
+The selling price of this route is $100,000 based on a weekly sales average of $8,246; the selling ratio is 12:1.

 Do I have to pay for inventory or purchase product up front?